Designer Handbag or a Down Payment?

 Biggest question that came to mind:

 So I collected data from 2023 - 2024 and built a chart.
 But I needed another visual representation.
 I was inspired by Mondrian’s blocks of color, clean lines, and use of sizes.
-From $10,000 to $600,000, I mapped out what money covers for average Americans nationwide, starting with the essentials like: rent, childcare, healthcare, student debt, a down payment, a designer bag, a luxury car, a private jet.
+From $10,000 to $600,000, I mapped out what money covers for average Americans nationwide, starting with the essentials like: rent, childcare, healthcare, student debt, a down payment for a home.
+Then contrast that to the cost of a designer bag, a luxury car, and a private jet.

-A single handbag could cover four years of college and a home down payment.
+Depending on the brand, a single designer handbag could cover four years of college and a down payment on a home.
 A first-class vacation could match a year of living expenses for a family of four.

 Poster entered in Information is Beautiful contest.
 Made it to the Longlist